-(ii) infrastructure or structures with a physical footprint of 10 m2 or more, where such development occurs- (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse i.
-Outside urban areas, in:
+- (ii) infrastructure or structures with a physical footprint of 10 m2 or more, where such development occurs- - (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse - (f) In Western Cape: - i.
+Outside urban areas, in: - (aa) A protected area identified in terms of NEMPAA, excluding conservancies. - (ff) Critical biodiversity areas or ecosystem service areas as identified in systematic biodiversity plans adopted by the competent authority or in bioregional plans. - (hh) Areas on the estuary side of the development setback line or in an estuarine functional zone where no such setback line has been determined.